Christopher Ward (watchmaker): Logo

 Christopher Ward has revised its logo multiple times since its founding.

-The original logo, used from the brand's inception in 2005, featured a stylized monogram with the letter "W" enclosed in a large "C", typically accompanied by the text "Christopher Ward London" beneath it.
+The original logo, used from the brand's inception in 2005, featured a stylized monogram with the letter "W" enclosed in a large "C", typically accompanied by the text "Christopher Ward London" beneath it.The logo could also be the international flag codes X-Ray and Romeo (X and R) the first two letters of Christopher in Greek.

 The second version, introduced around 2011, presented a more typographic approach: the abbreviated wordmark "Chr.Ward", sometimes including the word "London".
 The design aimed to evoke a traditional British character but did not gain lasting popularity.

 In 2016, the company underwent a major rebranding, introducing a clean sans-serif wordmark of the full name "Christopher Ward", along with a new emblem: a "twin flags" logo.
-This emblem combines elements of the St George's Cross (England) and the Swiss flag, symbolizing the brand’s Anglo-Swiss identity.
-Alongside the design update, the logo’s dial placement was shifted from the 12 o’clock position to 9 o’clock.
+This emblem combines elements of the St George's Cross (England) and the Swiss flag, symbolizing the brand's Anglo-Swiss identity.
+Alongside the design update, the logo's dial placement was shifted from the 9 o'clock position to 12 o’clock.

 Over time, the brand began phasing out the wordmark from the dial entirely, leaving only the twin-flags emblem as the primary identifier on many watches.
 The company has stated its aim for the symbol to be recognizable on its own—similar to other iconic watch brands.